Conrad: Elektro chain closes almost all branches

 The electronics retail chain Conrad closes almost all of its branches for private customers.
 From now on, business will only take place online.

 Hirschau – “98 years young, 7 million product offers under the belt.
 You can find it on the internet and in our branches”, these words are at the top of the Twitter profile of the electronics chain Conrad Electronic.
 The traditional company will probably have to change this sentence soon and delete the last part.
-As Conrad announced, the majority of the current eleven branches will close for private customers (You can find a complete list from the colleagues at 24rhein.de).
+As Conrad announced, the majority of the eleven branches currently open to private customers will close (You can find a complete list from the colleagues at 24rhein.de).
 Only one shop in Wernberg-Köblitz (LK Schwandorf) and the headquarters in Hirschau in Upper Palatinate should remain accessible to private buyers.
 The reason for this step is quite brief on the part of the company.

 Conrad-Electronic: Relocation to the online business